giellalt/lang-fin/src-fst-morphology-root.lexc.md

 |  @P.CmpOnly.TRUE@ | Sets a flag to indicate that the word has passed R
 |  @D.CmpOnly.FALSE@ | Disallow words coming directly from root.
 Use the following flag diacritics to control downcasing of derived proper nouns (e.g. Finnish Pariisi -> pariisilainen).
-See e.g. North Sámi for how to use these flags.
+See, e.g., North Sámi for how to use these flags.
 There exists a ready-made regex that will do the actual down-casing given the proper use of these flags.
 |  @U.Cap.Obl@ | Allowing downcasing of derived names: deatnulasj.